There is a lot to consider when it comes to running your home.

 5. Temperature and Comfort Issues

-If you are having to constantly turn up the furnace to keep things in the house comfy, that should be a major red flag that it’s time to re-evaluate your furnace.
+If you are having to constantly turn up the heating system to keep things in the house comfy, that should be a major red flag that it’s time to re-evaluate your furnace.
 There are several items that could cause this issue - it may be resolved with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating unit, give some consideration to your thermostat.

 6. Humidity Issues